 Men stabbed yards from Ibrox in mass brawl ahead of Rangers match

-Two men are in hospital after being stabbed amid a mass brawl ahead of Rangers’ Europe League clash with Croatian side Osijek.
+Two men remain in hospital after being stabbed amid a mass brawl ahead of Rangers’ Europa League clash with Croatian side Osijek.

 Police Scotland said the “large-scale disturbance” in the Govan area of Glasgow resulted in the two men, aged 24 and 40, being wounded.